 The gender pay gap looks at the difference in the average pay of men and women in an organisation.
 This is not the same as equal pay, which is where men and women are paid the same pay for the same work.

-We pay the voluntary London Living Wage in three out of six boroughs in which we operate and we hope to offer this in other boroughs in the future.
-Similarly, we have identified training needs to support the career progression of care staff.
+We pay a minimum of the voluntary National Living Wage and London Living Wage in all of the boroughs that we operate, and we continue to identify training needs to support the career progression of all our staff.